pantheon-systems/documentation/source/content/guides/custom-upstream/02-create-custom-upstream.md

 <Tab title="Other" id="other">

 Other Git hosting providers (like Azure DevOps or a self-hosted Bitbucket server) can be used, but we cannot detail specific instructions for every provider.
-You will need to create a new project in that system.
+You must create a new project in that system.

-As detailed below, [Pantheon Support](/guides/support/contact-support/) will need to add this Custom Upstream for you from a support ticket.
+As detailed below, [Pantheon Support](/guides/support/contact-support/) must add this Custom Upstream for you from a support ticket.

 </Tab>